Metacam (7 - 10 kg)

 Treatment is to be continued once daily by oral administration (at 24-hour intervals) at a maintenance dose of 0.1 mg meloxicam/kg body weight.

-Each chewable tablet contains either 1 mg or 2.5 mg meloxicam, which corresponds to the daily maintenance dose for a 10 kg body weight dog, or a 25 kg body weight dog respectively.
+Each chewable tablet contains 1 mg meloxicam, which corresponds to the daily maintenance dose for a 10 kg body weight dog.

 Dose scheme for the maintenance dose: